layilin/SP23-33852/_texts/full-text.md

 - Can vie with these low tenants of the vale,
 - In driving poisons from the infected frame:
 - For here, alas! (ye sons of luxury mark!)
-- The sea, tho' on its bosom Halcyons[^f62n2] sleep, [140]
+- The sea, tho' on its bosom Halcyons[^f62n1] sleep, [140]
-- Abounds with poison'd fish;[^f62n3] whose crimson fins,
+- Abounds with poison'd fish;[^f62n2] whose crimson fins,
 - Whose eyes, whose scales, bedropt with azure, gold,
 - Purple, and green, in all gay Summer's pride,
 - Amuse the sight; whose taste the palate charms;
 - Yet death, in ambush, on the banquet waits, [145]
 - Unless these antidotes be timely given.
 - But, say what strains, what numbers can recite,
-- Thy praises, vervain[^f62n4]; or wild liquorice,[^f62n5] thine?
+- Thy praises, vervain[^f62n3]; or wild liquorice, thine?
 - For not the costly root, the gift of God,

 > should.
 However, we have this comfort on our side, that our not knowing it is of no detriment to us; for as spells cannot affect us, we are at no loss for antidotes to guard against them.

 > VER.
-149. *For not the costly root*,\] Some medical writers have bestowed the high appellation of *Donum Dei*[^f62n6] on rhubarb.[^f62n7]
+149. *For not the costly root*,\] Some medical writers have bestowed the high appellation of *Donum Dei*[^f62n4] on rhubarb.[^f62n5]

-[^f62n1]: Virgil or Publius Vergilius Maro (70-19 BCE), author of the *Eclogues*, the *Georgics*, and the *Aeneid*.

-[^f62n2]: Mythical birds usually identified with kingfishers (genus *Halcyon*) that were believed to calm the seas in order to breed in floating nests.
+[^f62n1]: Mythical birds usually identified with kingfishers (genus *Halcyon*) that were believed to calm the seas in order to breed in floating nests.
 The phrase "Halcyon days" previously designated a fourteen-day period around the winter solstice that supposedly was the time when the ocean was becalmed by the birds.
 It now designates more generally a period of time in the past that was idyllic and peaceful.

-[^f62n3]: Grainger is probably not referring to a specific species of fish but rather to ciguatera, a disease long associated with the consumption of predatory fish in the Caribbean.
+[^f62n2]: Grainger is probably not referring to a specific species of fish but rather to ciguatera, a disease long associated with the consumption of predatory fish in the Caribbean.
 Ciguatera is a toxin produced by a marine microalgae called *Gambierdiscus toxicus*, and, like mercury, it becomes more concentrated in fish as they rise in the food chain.
 Symptoms of ciguatera include nausea, vomiting, and tingling fingers or toes.
 Symptoms usually go away in days or weeks but can last for years.

-[^f62n4]: Also known as verbena (*Verbena officinalis*), an herbal shrub whose native range is the Old World and Australia.
+[^f62n3]: Also known as verbena (*Verbena officinalis*), an herbal shrub whose native range is the Old World to Australia.

-[^f62n5]: *Abrus precatorius*, a slender, viny plant that produces scarlet, pea-sized seeds with small black spots at the points of attachment.
-The seeds are known as jumbee beads, while the plant is sometimes known as the rosary pea.
-The seeds are commonly used to make jewelry, and they have been associated with the practice of obeah, perhaps because the black spots on the seeds resemble eyes.
-The seeds also may have been used to heal or poison, since they contain the toxin abrin, which can induce nausea, vomiting, abdominal cramping, diarrhea, and dehydration. *Abrus precatorius* is native to Africa, Asia, Malesia, Australia, and the Pacific region.

-[^f62n6]: Gift of god.
+[^f62n4]: Gift of god.

-[^f62n7]: *Rheum rhabarbarum*, a plant whose native range includes southern Siberia and northern and central China.
+[^f62n5]: *Rheum rhabarbarum*, a plant whose native range includes southern Siberia and northern and central China.
 Traditionally used for indigestion and bowel complaints; now commonly used as a fruit.

 ---